GG Gorilla Pack Review

 - Comfort – I was initially very surprised by the comfort of this bag.
 The shoulder straps, hip belt, and foam back pad all conform to the body really well.
 This is one of the most comfortable UL packs I’ve ever worn and I’ve heard the same thing from others in the lightweight community.

-- Cost – $225 isn’t exactly cheap for a backpack, but it's not outrageous either.
-And considering the quality that you’ll get with this bag, I think the Gorilla is completely worth the price tag.
+- Cost – Considering the quality that you’ll get with this bag, I think the Gorilla is definitely worth the price.
+Please check the GG website for specific price information.

 - Capacity – 3000 cubic inches (49L) is just about the capacity that I look for in an UL pack.
 It’s large enough for a thru-hike and small enough for short weekend trips.